Bacary Sagna

-Bacary Sagna (born 14 February 1983) is a French former professional footballer who played as a right back and is mostly known for his time at Arsenal.
-He also played for the France national football team.
+Bacary Sagna (born 14 February 1983) is a French former professional footballer who played as a right-back.

 Sagna's former manager at Arsenal, Arsène Wenger, once described him as the best right-back in the Premier League.
 In addition to him regularly featuring as a wing-back, he played as a centre-back for Arsenal on several occasions.

-Sagna began his career at Auxerre, before transferring to Arsenal for £7 million in 2007.
+Sagna began his career at Auxerre, before being transferred to Arsenal for £7 million in 2007.
 In 2014, shortly after winning the FA Cup, his first trophy at the club, he made a move to Manchester City.

-A full international from 2007 to 2016, he was selected by France for two FIFA World Cup tournaments and one UEFA European Championship.
+A French international from 2007 to 2016, Sagna played at the 2010 and 2014 editions of the FIFA World Cup, in addition to UEFA Euro 2016 at home.

 Club career

 Sens

 Sagna started his career at FC Sens.
 He played for their youth team until 1998.

 Auxerre

 In 1998, he moved to AJ Auxerre's youth team.
 Eventually, he was promoted to the first team and he made 87 Ligue 1 appearances for them.
 He was part of the squad that won the Coupe de France in 2005.
 He also played in the UEFA Cup in each of his three seasons with the club's first team, making a total of 17 appearances in the competition.
 He was also voted into the Ligue 1 team of the season for his outstanding displays at the right back position.
 He played in the same Auxerre team as Abou Diaby, a future Arsenal teammate, and Watford centre-back Younès Kaboul.
 Sagna established himself as one of the best full backs of the French top tier and thus became dubbed "Mr. Reliable" by the club's fans.
 He also won Auxerre's Player of the Year award for the 2006–07 season.